CJOH-DT: History

 Founded by Ernie Bushnell, CJOH signed on for the first time on March 12, 1961.
 Initially, studio facilities were located at 29 Bayswater Avenue (45.4067°N 75.7204°W) until that September when operations were shifted over several weeks to a $2 million (CA$) complex at 1500 Merivale.

-It acquired former Cornwall, Ontario CBC affiliate CJSS-TV as a rebroadcaster in 1963, making CJSS the first television station in Canada to cease operations.
+It acquired former Cornwall-based CBC affiliate CJSS-TV as a rebroadcaster in 1963, making CJSS the first television station in Canada to cease operations.
 The channel 6 transmitter in Deseronto became operational in 1972 to serve the Kingston and Belleville markets.
 Standard Broadcasting owned the station from 1975 to 1987; that year, after a CRTC decision authorized Baton Broadcasting to launch a new independent station in Ottawa, Standard responded to the potential new competition by selling CJOH to Baton, who then surrendered the new independent licence.
 Baton was renamed CTV Inc. in 1998 after gaining control of the CTV network the preceding year.
 CTV in turn would be purchased by Bell Canada and folded into Bell Globemedia, now Bell Media, in 2001.

 On August 1, 1995, the station's longtime sports anchor Brian Smith was shot in the station's parking lot by Jeffrey Arenburg, a released mental patient with a history of threatening media personalities, who claimed the station was broadcasting messages inside his head.
 Smith died in hospital the following day.
 The incident led to renewed calls across Canada for strengthening of the Canadian government's gun control legislation and provided the impetus for Brian's Law (Ontario Bill 68) – an amendment of the Mental Health Act and Health Care Consent Act which introduced community treatment orders and new criteria for involuntary commitment to psychiatric facilities.
 Arenburg was released from a mental hospital in Penetanguishene in 2006, then imprisoned for two years for assaulting a U.S. border guard in 2008.

-On August 28, 1996, BBS Ontario Incorporated received CRTC approval to add a new analog transmitter on UHF channel 47 at Pembroke, Ontario to rebroadcast programming of CJOH-TV.
+On August 28, 1996, BBS Ontario Incorporated received CRTC approval to add a new analog transmitter on UHF channel 47 at Pembroke, Ontario, to rebroadcast programming of CJOH-TV.
 CHRO-TV was also approved to disaffiliate from the CTV Television Network that same day.

 The newsroom was destroyed by a four-alarm fire during the early morning hours of February 7, 2010, destroying equipment and the news archives.
 The building itself remained intact until it was demolished by the end of December 2011.
 An adjacent office building housing former sister station CKQB-FM was not affected by the fire.

 CJOH's news operations were permanently relocated to CTV's ByWard Market building.
 This would be the first time the ByWard Market studios would have an evening newscast since the cancellation of sister station CHRO-TV's A News in March 2009.